RoddyCodes/Portfolio-Webpage/README.md

 Here are some potential future improvements:

+* Implement a blog section.
 * Add more projects to the portfolio.
-* Implement a blog section.
-* Improve the design and user experience.
-* Add animations or interactive elements.
 * Optimize for search engines (SEO).

 ##  Contact